 4. Limited personalization settings

-Below are some of the personalization settings that you won’t be able to access when using an unactivated Windows 10.
+Below are some personalization settings you won’t be able to access when using an unactivated version.

 Background and wallpaper settings